 Washington’s prediction proved prescient the following year, when the British moved the boundary line westward as part of the Treaty of Fort Stanwix.
 Under the deal, the Iroquois agreed to give up parts of present-day New York, Pennsylvania, Kentucky, Tennessee and West Virginia in exchange for cash, gifts and the (soon-to-be-broken) promise of a permanent border.
 But although the Iroquois claimed those lands, they did not live there.
 The tribes that did, such as the Shawnee, were infuriated, and ended up going to war with the British in 1774.
 Meanwhile, further south, the Cherokee surrendered tens of thousands of square miles in a series of treaties.
 Also losing territory were the Creeks, who purportedly referred to the colonists as Ecunnaunuxulgee, or “People greedily grasping after the lands of the red people.”

 Ultimately, the new acquisitions failed to quiet colonial discontent with the Proclamation of 1763.
 And though it would be later overshadowed by other complaints against the British, such as the Sugar Act, the Stamp Act, the Townshend Acts, the so-called Intolerable Acts and the Boston Massacre, it remained enough of a concern that the Declaration of Independence criticized King George III for “raising the conditions of new appropriations of lands.”
 By winning their freedom from the British in 1783, the Americans rendered the proclamation moot.
 But it has lived on to this day in Canada, where it forms the legal basis for native land rights.
-“We must recall the intent that brought all our ancestors together so many years ago,” Shawn A-in-chut Atleo, national chief of Canada’s Assembly of First Nations, said earlier today at a 250th anniversary event, “and ensure that [we live up] to the promises in the treaties and other agreements that stem from the foundation of the royal proclamation.”
+“We must recall the intent that brought all our ancestors together so many years ago,” Shawn A-in-chut Atleo, national chief of Canada’s Assembly of First Nations, said at a 250th anniversary event in 2013, “and ensure that [we live up] to the promises in the treaties and other agreements that stem from the foundation of the royal proclamation.”